RACSEL/IPS-national-backend/README.md

     python3 racsel-convert-xlsx-to-fhir.py Subsets_Conectathon_Test_Data.xlsx

+There is an option parameter to split the local code system by domain (Diagnosis, medication, etc), this is required if the local codes can overlap between different domains, i.e. if a diagonosisc an have the same local code as a medication.
+Yo use this split conversion you can run:

+    python3 racsel-convert-xlsx-to-fhir.py Subsets_Conectathon_Test_Data.xlsx -splitcs

 Users should complete all the necessary fields in the template, and then run the Python script.
 The result of the script run will be a FHIR Package that incldes all necessary resources:
 - CodeSystems
     - RACSEL: a code system with all codes in RACSEL common terms